Essential & General Tips for Traveling to Cozumel

 You can remove your masks once sited at your table in a restaurant or at a beach club.
 Supermarkets on the other hand requiere masks at all times and will not allow access without a mask.

 Cozumel is still operating under island wide curfew from 12AM through 5AM - 7 days a week.
+There is a fine of 2 600 MXN or 36 hours in jail for not following the rule.
 Some restaurants and bars are open until 11PM daily, beach clubs from 8-9AM to 5PM.

 City water is not recommended for consumption.